dccuchile/wefe/doc/user_guide.rst

 We usually want to test several queries that study some **criterion** of bias: *gender, ethnicity, religion, politics, socioeconomic, among others*.
-Let's suppose you've created 20 queries that study gender bias on different models of embeddings.
+Let us suppose you have created 20 queries that study gender bias on different models of embeddings.
 Trying to ``run_query`` on each pair embedding-query can be a bit complex and will require extra work to implement.